 - This event has passed.

-(Part 3/3) Class Room Design: Community of Practice & Setting Up ECE Environments for Success
+(Part 1/3) Class Room Design: Setting Up ECE Environments for Success

 Join us for this 3-part series on how the layout of our rooms can affect the children’s behavior, how they engage with the room and play, and how the room can affect their emotions.
 Join for one or all 3 parts.

-Part 1 of 3 Part Series – February 8th Online Workshop with Julie Hansen (Cost – $15 – Part 2 & Part 3 sessions are included in this registration fee)
+Part 1 of 3 Part Series -February 8th – Online Workshop with Julie Hansen (Cost – $15 – Part 2 & Part 3 sessions are included in this this registration fee)

 Inspiration comes in many forms.
 Discover how to offer opportunities for children and families to explore your learning environment.
 How can we as educators bring nature into our spaces, include recyclable materials in our room set up, create everything from quiet areas that support emotional development to messy sensory fun.
 Have you ever tried putting together a construction zone for large motor play?
 We will also discuss evaluating your program and potential changes that could be made to layouts as well as recognizing the important role documentation plays in ECE programs.